India Haircare Market Size, Share, Trends and Forecast by Product Type, Distribution Channel, and Region, 2026-2034

 Competitive Landscape:

-• February 2025: Karmic Beauty introduced a luxury haircare line featuring up to 91.8% naturally derived ingredients, including USDA-certified organic Moroccan Argan Oil and 92% pure hydrolysed keratin.
-Backed by ECOCERT and IFRA certifications, the brand emphasizes sustainability through eco-friendly packaging and a 'Reuse, Repurpose, Reimagine' approach.
+• In February 2025, Karmic Beauty launched a luxury haircare line featuring up to 91.8% naturally derived ingredients, including USDA-certified organic Moroccan Argan Oil and 92% pure hydrolysed keratin.
+The brand holds ECOCERT and IFRA certifications and emphasizes sustainability through eco-friendly packaging.

 India Haircare Market Report Scope: